Frank Calegari: Research

 Calegari works in algebraic number theory, including Langlands reciprocity and torsion classes in the cohomology of arithmetic groups.

 With George Boxer, Toby Gee, and Vincent Pilloni, he proved that all abelian surfaces and genus two curves over totally real fields are potentially modular and satisfy the Hasse-Weil conjecture.

 In collaboration with Vesselin Dimitrov and Yunqing Tang, Calegari proved the unbounded denominators conjecture of A.O.L.
 Atkin and Swinnerton-Dyer: if a modular form f(τ) is not modular for some congruence subgroup of the modular group, then the Fourier coefficients of f(τ) have unbounded denominators.
 It has been known for decades that if f(τ) is modular for some congruence subgroup, then its coefficients have bounded denominators.

 Also in collaboration with Dimitrov and Tang, he proved the linear independence of 1, ζ(2), and L(2,χ_{−3}).
+This work, along with their work on the Unbounded Denominators conjecture, adds context to the efforts made to understand Roger Apery's proof of the irrationality of $\zeta(3)$.

 Awards

 Calegari held a 5-year American Institute of Mathematics Fellowship from 2002 to 2006 and a Sloan Research Fellowship from 2009 to 2012.
 He was inducted as a Fellow of the American Mathematical Society in 2013, and elected to the American Academy of Arts and Sciences in 2025.
+He was elected a Fellow of the Royal Society in 2026.

 Calegari was a plenary speaker at the 2022 International Congress of Mathematicians, where he gave a lecture entitled "30 years of modularity since Fermat's Last Theorem."

 Calegari was awarded the 2026 Cole Prize in Number Theory jointly with Vesselin Dimitrov and Yunqing Tang.